Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 FNR DESCRIPTION:

-A FNR is simply a pool of liquid sodium, comparable in size to a large swimming pool, which contains fully immersed bundles of sealed vertical, (3 / 8) inch diameter, 0.036 inch wall chrome-steel fuel tubes.
-Inside the fuel tubes are metallic fuel rods formed from uranium-zirconium and uranium-plutonium-zirconium alloys.
-A small amount of liquid sodium fills the narrow gap between the outside surface of the metallic fuel rods and the inside wall of the chrome-steel fuel tubes, providing a good thermal connection between the fuel rods and the steel tube.
-Inside the fuel tubes, above the top of the fuel rods, is a gas space known as the fuel tube plenum.
+A FNR is simply a pool of liquid sodium, comparable in size to a swimming pool, which contains fully immersed bundles of end sealed vertical, (3 / 8) inch diameter, 0.036 inch wall chrome-steel fuel tubes.
+Inside the fuel tubes are stacks of metallic fuel rods formed from uranium-zirconium and uranium-plutonium-zirconium alloys.
+Inside the fuel tubes a small amount of liquid sodium fills the narrow gap between the outside surface of the metallic fuel rods and the inside wall of the chrome-steel fuel tubes, providing a good thermal connection between the fuel rods and the steel tube.
+Inside each fuel tube, above the top of the stack of fuel rods, is a gas space known as the fuel tube plenum.

 FNR NUCLEAR POWER PLANT (NPP) FACILITY:

 Not including perimeter roads and nearby human support facilities, the FNR NPP above grade structures fully occupy one city block (a space 114 m X 114 m).
-The NPP footprint consists of a 49 m X 49 m central structure with a central steel dome roof separated by 10 m wide laneways from 12 surrounding structures.
-The above grade structure heights vary from 20 m to 50 m.
+The NPP footprint consists of a 49 m X 49 m central nuclear island with a dome shaped roof.
+The nuclear island is separated by 10 m wide laneways from 12 surrounding structures.
+The structure heights vary from 20 m to 50 m above grade.

-The sodium pool is centrally located, mostly below grade, in the central structure.
+The sodium pool is centrally located, mostly below grade, in the nuclear island.
 Normally there is no personnel access to the sodium pool space because it is very hot, there is gamma radiation and there is no oxygen to breath.
-However, one can view the top of the sodium pool of an operating FNR either through a thick window or via a video camera.
+However, during reactor operation one can view the top of the sodium pool either through a thick window or via a video camera.

-When the FNR is off and has cooled down to about 120 degrees C equipment can be moved in and out of the sodium pool space via four truck dock level airlocks.
+When the FNR is off and the sodium pool has cooled to about 120 degrees C equipment can be moved in and out of the sodium pool space via four airlocks.

 If the overhead lighting is extinguished during normal reactor operation one may sense a faint near infrared glow, because normally the exposed surface of the pool and the pool enclosure are at about 460 degrees C.

-There are 96 X 12 inch dia radial pipes which cross horizontally over the pool deck and connect to the intermediate heat exchange bundles immersed in the sodium pool.
-These pipes contain a sodium-potassium alloy (NaK) which conveys heat captured by the intermediate heat exchange bundles to NaK-salt and NaK-HTF heat exchangers located outside the reactor space, in heat exchange galleries located around the upper perimeter of the reactor building.
+There are 96 X 16 inch dia radial pipes which cross horizontally over the pool deck and connect to the intermediate heat exchange bundles immersed in the sodium pool.
+These pipes contain a sodium-potassium alloy (NaK) which conveys heat captured by the intermediate heat exchange bundles to steam generators located in heat exchange galleries outside the reactor space, around the perimeter of the reactor building.

-Other pipes containing hot molten nitrate salt and HTF convey heat from the NaK-salt and Na-HTF heat exchangers to turbogenerator halls in nearby buildings.
+High pressure (10 MPa) high temperature (400 degrees C) steam conveys heat from the steam generators to turbogenerator halls in nearby buildings.
 The turbogenerator related equipment converts about 30% of the transported heat into electricity and rejects the balance of the transported heat to district heating pipes.
-Note that the nitrate salt pipes, HTF pipes and the NaK pipes are all mounted so that they can thermally expand and contract without causing significant material stress.
+Note that the NaK pipes and steam pipes are all mounted so that they can thermally expand and contract without causing significant material stress.

-The reactor building is very quiet.
+The nuclear island is very quiet.
 In most industrial installations there is a lot of background noise.
-However, in the FNR central nuclear building there are few mechanical moving parts.
+However, inside the FNR nuclear island there are few mechanical moving parts.
 Within this building liquids move by natural circulation, by smooth induction pumping or by differential gas pressure.

-In simple language the FNR passively supplies nuclear heat at a variable rate up to 1000 MWt.
-Near the sodium pool perimeter heat is extracted from 460 degree C surface sodium by cooler pumped NaK flowing through intermediate heat exchange bundles.
+In simple language the FNR passively supplies nuclear heat at a variable rate from 100 MWe to 1000 MWt.
+Near the sodium pool perimeter heat is extracted from 460 degree C surface sodium by cooler pumped NaK flowing through the intermediate heat exchange bundles.
 This heat extraction increases the density of the adjacent sodium causing it to sink.
 This cooler sodium sinking establishes a natural circulation flow pattern in the sodium pool.
 The sodium sinks near the pool perimeter and rises near the pool center.
-As a result of this natural circulation the temperature at the pool bottom center can fall to as low as 400 degrees C. The rate of heat generation by the nuclear process is proportional to the temperature difference between the fuel tube bottom and the fuel tube top and to the sodium natural circulation flow rate.
+As a result of this natural circulation the temperature at the pool bottom center can fall to as low as 400 degrees C. The rate of heat generation by the nuclear process is proportional to the temperature difference between the fuel assembly bottom and the fuel assembly top which sets the sodium natural circulation flow rate.

 In principle the faster that the pumped NaK removes heat from the sodium the more electric power can be generated.

 If the NaK flow stops the cooling of the sodium stops.
-Hence the sodium natural circulation flow stops which causes the nuclear heat production process to stop.
+Hence the sodium natural circulation flow stops which causes the nuclear fission to stop.
+After prolonged operation at 1000 MWt if the fission process is stopped the reactor continues to produce heat at about 80 MWt due to fission product decay,

 A FNR has the virtue of rugged simplicity.
 However, a lot of work has gone into designing the FNR to safely tolerate both peripheral equipment failures and extreme events such as earthquakes, tsunamis, hurricanes, airplane impacts and terrorist attacks.